core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The HTTP Reply-From header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Reply-From Option defined in {{sec-reply-from-option}}.
 Its use is intended only for HTTP responses.

-HTTP Reply-From is a List Structured Header Field {{RFC9651}}.
+Reply-From is a List Structured Header Field {{RFC9651}}.
 The List MUST be composed of exactly one or two members.
-Each member of the list MUST be a Byte Sequence Item.
+Each member of the List MUST be a Byte Sequence Item.
 Any deviation from such format MUST cause the entire header field to be ignored.

 The value of the header field specifies addressing information pertaining to the origin server that generated the CoAP response corresponding to the HTTP response.
 The client can use this information in order to send an individual request intended to that server.